ihawp/web-server/README.md

 The LIMArray is an implementation that stores a pointer to an array of LineInMemory's, a count of the amount of items inside the array, and the total capacity of the array.

-Each LineInMemory stores a pointer to the beginning of the array and a count of the length that should be read after the pointer to find the whole string (count = the length of the string).
-As mentioned before this is so that the strings do not have to be read into memory individually and rather the buffer can just be managed per recv cycle.
+Each LineInMemory stores a pointer to the beginning of the bytes in memory and a count of the length that should be read after the pointer to find the whole string (count = the length of the string).
+As mentioned before this is so that the strings do not have to be read into memory individually all at once.

 ## StringView